 Magellan TRX7 CS

-First unveiled in March of 2020, the Garmin zūmo XT is a cutting-edge moto GPS that’s compact, hardwearing, and feature-laden.
-Live traffic reports, a database of preloaded Tripadvisor-recommended local attractions and notable sites, Birdseye satellite imagery, campground network list, and on and off-road (topographical maps can all be displayed on the device’s glove-compatible 5.5” TFT touchscreen display that can be read while in direct sunlight.
-Despite tipping the scales at just 9.2ozs, this moto gadget is immensely durable, with an IPX7 rating for water-resistance and a rugged MIL-STD-810 certification for drop and impact testing.
-The system’s battery is good for six hours before needing a charge, and, not unlike EatSleepRIDE’s CrashLight service, the zūmo XT is equipped with a crash detection system that can alert a preprogrammed contact should you crash and be unresponsive.
-You can also get spoken turn-by-turn directions, listen to music from your smartphones or that’s preloaded onto the Garmin device, and use voice commands to control the GPS unit.
+Best Ultra-Rugged Pick: First unveiled in April of 2023, the Garmin zūmo XT2 is an ultra-cutting-edge moto GPS that’s compact, hardwearing, and super feature-laden.
+Live traffic reports, a database of preloaded Tripadvisor-recomended local attractions and notable sites, Birdseye satellite imagery, campground network list, and on and off-road (topographical maps can all be displayed on the device’s glove-compatible 5.5” TFT touchscreen display that can be read while in direct sunlight.
+Equipped with an IPX7 rating for water resistance and a rugged MIL-STD-810 certification for drop and impact testing, the zūmo XT2 sports a larger display, a more durable exterior, and enhanced on and off-road features compared to its zūmo XT predecessor.

 Trail Tech Voyager Pro Kit

 Still haven’t gotten your fill of items from the high-tech two-wheeled realm?
-Then be sure to cruise on over to our guide to the best motorcycle gadgets for well over a dozen cutting-edge offerings to enhance your riding experience.
+Then be sure to cruise on over to our guide to the best motorcycle gadgets for a curated list of cutting-edge offerings to enhance your riding experience